vibewaybusiness-oss/clipizy/api/tests/visualizer_integration_summary.md

 ## 🎉 **Integration Success**

-The unified visualizer system has been successfully integrated with the Vibewave API backend.
+The unified visualizer system has been successfully integrated with the clipizi API backend.
 All 5 visualizer types are working correctly, producing high-quality video outputs with comprehensive configuration options.

 ### **Key Achievements:**
 - ✅ **100% Test Success Rate**